 Prerequisite: 30 hours toward degree or consent of the department.
 The internship, which will be required of all administrative program candidates, serves as the culminating experience and the capstone of the degree program.
-During the internship, candidates will assess the suitability of their skills and dispositions for administrative work; integrate skills and knowledge previously acquired; and become socialized into the administrative role under the supervision of a local school district administrator and a university faculty member.
+During the internship, candidates will assess the suitability of their skills and dispositions for administrative work, integrate skills and knowledge previously acquired, and become socialized into the administrative role under the supervision of a local school district administrator and a university faculty member.
+A minimum of 200 hours of field experience will be required for this course.